About the Program

 Elizabeth A. Honig, Associate Professor.
 Painting, Rome, baroque, Renaissance, Antwerp, digital humanities, Brueghel, Rubens.

-Lauren Kroiz, Assistant Professor.
+Lauren Kroiz, Associate Professor.
 History and theory of photography and new media, race and ethnic studies, the relationships between regionalism, nationalism and globalism.

 Henrike Lange, Assistant Professor.